-Another reason for the drop of the practice levels may also lie in the changes of the overall situation of the respondents: life trajectory-related changes.
+Another reason for the drop of the practice levels may also lie in the changes of the overall situation of the respondents, in particular life trajectory-related changes.
 As an example, the percentage of participants who lived in partnerships or were married increased rather rapidly over the observed period of three years (see Table 2): from about 24% before participating in the project, to about 41% three years after that.
 These developments are understandable, given that both the participant and the project leader samples contain young people, and the decrease of time available to be devoted to the public domain in terms of 'active political or civil participation practice', may be limited due to other obligations over time.

-Table 2.
-Development of relationship backgrounds of the test and control group samples
+able 21 Bereiepinent er relationenip buengreunde er tile toet und bentier greup euripiee

 Wave Status Test Group Control Group

 1 Single 76.3% 75.0%

 Married/Living in a partnership 23.7% 25.0%

 3 Single 72.9% Not asked

 Married/Living in a partnership 27.1% Not asked

 4 Single 59.3% Not asked

 Married/Living in a partnership 40.7% Not asked